Statistical learning on randomized data to verify quantum state approximate k-designs: Results

-However, a more direct approach for verifying that a certain ensemble state is an approximate quantum $k$-design is to show the (almost) vanishing value of the trace distance $\delta_{(k)}$ which is defined in Eq.~\ref{eq:tr-distance}.
-This has so far eluded any experimental validation, perhaps due to the need of accurate quantum state tomography for ensemble states, which is expensive in measurement cycles.
-It has been proven that for a $N$-body quantum system, the classical data obtained from randomized measurements can approximate all reduced density matrices with fixed number of spins up to $\epsilon$ accuracy with $log(N)/(\epsilon^2)$ measurements \cite{Vermersch,Elben}.
+The need for accurate quantum state tomography for ensemble states is expensive in measurement cycles.
+It has been proven that for an $N$-body quantum system, the classical data obtained from randomized measurements can approximate all reduced density matrices with fixed number of spins up to $\epsilon$ accuracy with $log(N)/(\epsilon^2)$ measurements \cite{Vermersch,Elben}.
 Following this up with efficient post-processing of the classical data with methods such as maximum likelihood optimization or RBM can potentially allow future experiments to estimate trace distances between the fitted many-body wave function and Haar-random distribution.
+The results of our approach are compared against the predictions of shadow tomography, where the density matrix is reconstructed using a computationally more efficient $U_1$ statistics with negligible bias for the sample size considered here, and is discussed in more detail in Appendix \ref{shadowtom}.